Catastrophic overfitting can be induced with discriminative non-robust features

-where $\mathcal{D}$ is some underlying data distribution and $\bm\delta\in\R^d$ represents an adversarial perturbation, and $(p,\epsilon)$ characterize the adversary.
+where $\mathcal{D}$ is a data distribution, $\bm\delta\in\R^d$ represents an adversarial perturbation, and $(p,\epsilon)$ characterize the adversary.
 This is typically solved by alternately minimizing the outer objective and maximizing the inner one via first-order optimization procedures.
-The outer minimization is tackled via some standard neural network optimizer, \eg SGD, while the inner maximization problem is approximated with adversarial attacks like Fast Gradient Sign Method (FGSM)~\citep{fgsm} and Projected Gradient Descent~(PGD)~\citep{PGD}.
-Single-step AT methods are built on top of the FGSM attack.
-In particular, FGSM solves the linearized version of the inner maximization objective.
-In the $\ell_{\infty}$ case, this leads to the following attack:
+The outer minimization is tackled via a standard optimizer, \eg SGD, while the inner maximization problem is approximated with adversarial attacks with one or more steps of \textit{gradient ascent}.
+Single-step AT methods are built on top of FGSM~\citep{fgsm}.
+In particular, FGSM solves the linearized version of the inner maximization objective (when $p=\infty$), \ie

-Note that FGSM is very efficient computationally as it only requires a single forward-backward step.
-Unfortunately, FGSM-AT generally yields networks that stay vulnerable to multi-step attacks such as PGD \citep{PGD}.
-In particular, \citet{RS-FGSM} observed that FGSM-AT presents a characteristic failure mode where the robustness of the model increases during the initial training epochs; but, at a certain point in training, the model loses all its robustness within the span of a few iterations.
-This is known as \textit{catastrophic overfitting} (CO).
-Moreover, they observed that augmenting the FGSM attack with random noise seemed to mitigate CO.
-However, \citet{grad_align} showed that this method still leads to CO at larger $\epsilon$.
-Instead, they proposed combining FGSM-AT with a smoothness regularizer $\mathcal{R}(\bm\theta)$~(GradAlign) that encourages the cross-entropy loss to be locally linear.
+FGSM is computationally efficient as it requires only a single forward-backward step.
+However, FGSM adversarial training (FGSM-AT) often yields networks that are vulnerable to multi-step attacks such as PGD~\citep{PGD}.
+In particular, \citet{RS-FGSM} observed that FGSM-AT presents a failure mode where the robustness of the model increases during the initial training epochs, but then loses all robustness within a few iterations.
+This is known as catastrophic overfitting (CO).
+They further observed that augmenting the FGSM attack with random noise seemed to mitigate CO.
+However, \citet{grad_align} showed that this method still leads to CO at larger~$\epsilon$.
+Therefore, they proposed combining FGSM-AT with a smoothness regularizer (GradAlign) that encourages the cross-entropy loss to be locally linear.
 Although GradAlign successfully avoids CO, the smoothness regularizer adds a significant computational overhead.\looseness=-1

-Although GradAlign succeeds in avoiding CO in all tested scenarios, optimizing it requires the computation of a second-order derivative, which adds a significant computational burden.

-Other methods have been proposed that attempt to avoid CO while reducing the cost of AT \citep{tramer2018ensemble, free, zero_grad, AAAI, kang2021understanding, towards}.
-However these methods either only delay CO to larger $\epsilon$ radii~\citep{zero_grad,RS-FGSM}, are more costly~\citep{zero_grad,free}, or achieve sub-optimal robustness~\citep{zero_grad,AAAI}.
-Recently,~\citet{nfgsm} proposed N-FGSM that successfully avoids CO for large \(\epsilon\) radii while incurring only a fraction of the computational cost of GradAlign.
-Their attack, N-FGSM, is expressed as: